javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 This document's aim is to provide a clear overview of *Maestri del Rinascimento* project's communication protocol.
 Most relevant and crucial exchanges are going to be highlighted here.
 <br>

-Each message that goes through the network is a `MesssageEnvelope` class that has been serialized with JSON.
+Each message that goes through the network is a `MesssageEnvelope` class object that has been serialized with JSON.
 So all of them follow the JSON format shown below:

 ```
 {